-Last night, I was lucky enough to take part in the Hogmanay Torchlight Procession through Edinburgh city centre to the top of Calton Hill.
-This year was the biggest ever procession, with over 40,000 people taking part and 10,000 holding torches – and I got to be part of this spectacular event.
+A couple of years ago, I was lucky enough to take part in the Hogmanay Torchlight Procession through Edinburgh city centre to the top of Calton Hill.
+The spectacle is more or less the same each year, so this post and my photos will still be relevant.

 Our flaming torches held high into the air, we set off behind the vikings from the starting point on the Royal Mile and down to Princes Street.
 Piping bands and drummers saw us off in the grandest way possible as we descended the hill towards the spectacularly lit Princes Street Gardens, past crowds of onlookers.

 The whole experience was absolutely amazing.
-Standing halfway up Calton Hill once we’d made our way to the top, and looking back at the river of orange light stretching back across the city, I was staggered by the huge volume of people taking part in this beautiful tradition, kicking off Edinburgh’s three day celebration of the New Year.
+Standing halfway up Calton Hill once we’d made our way to the top, and looking back at the river of orange light stretching back across the city, I was staggered by the huge volume of people taking part in this beautiful tradition, kicking off Edinburgh’s three-day celebration of the New Year.

 How are you celebrating Hogmanay or New Year’s Eve this year?
 Keep following #blogmanay to see how Edinburgh does New Year’s!

 #blogmanay is brought to you by Edinburgh’s Hogmanay and is supported by ETAG, The Scottish Goverment, VisitScotland, Festivals Edinburgh, Marketing Edinburgh, Arnold Clarke Van and Car Hire, Rabbies Tours and co-creators Haggis Adventures.
 Created and produced by Unique Events.
 As always, all opinions expressed are entirely my own.